-Your individual carbon footprint is the total greenhouse gas emissions (GHG) that your lifestyle creates.
-And everyone and everything has a carbon footprint: our clothes, our food, our businesses,…
+So your individual carbon footprint is the total greenhouse gas emissions that your lifestyle creates.

-Now, the funny part is that this marketing team was working for BP – yes, the same BP that’s on the list of the 100 companies responsible for over 70% of global industrial emissions and the same one that used to be a member of the Global Climate Coalition, a lobby that was big on climate change skepticism.
+That marketing team happened to be working for BP.
+Who would have guessed that!
+The same BP that’s on the list of the 100 companies that are responsible for over 70% of global industrial emissions.
+They were also members of the Global Climate Coalition, a lobby that was big on climate change denial. 🙃

-This means that while BP extracts a couple of million barrels of crude per day all around the world, you’re urged to change all your light bulbs to LED, to never fly, and to bring all your reusables with you at all times.
+This means that while a number of fossil fuel corporations extracts a couple of million barrels of crude per day all around the world, you’re urged to change all your light bulbs to LED, to never fly, go vegan for the planet and only shop second hand.

 Does this mean that we shouldn’t care about individual actions?